Rancho San José (Palomares): History

 Ygnacio Palomares and Ricardo Véjar, owned a considerable number of horses and cattle, which they kept at Rancho Rodeo de las Aguas owned by Maria Rita Valdez de Villa.
 The place was too crowded for the livestock of three families, so Palomares and Véjar sought their own land.
 In 1837, Mexican Governor Alvarado granted Rancho San Jose to Palomares and Véjar.
 The Rancho was created from land from the secularized Mission San Gabriel Arcángel.
-The boundaries were laid out by Palomares and Véjar on March 19, 1837, the feast day of St. Joseph, thus leading the men to name the ranch after the saint.
+The boundaries were laid out by Palomares and Véjar on March 19, 1837, the feast day of Saint Joseph, thus leading the men to name the ranch after the saint.
 Father José Maria de Zalvidea accompanied the party from the San Gabriel Mission, performing the first Christian religious ceremony in the Pomona Valley when he performed a benediction for settlers of the rancho under an oak tree located at what is now 458 Kenoak Place in Pomona.

 Luis Arenas, Ygnacio Palomares' brother-in-law, joined up with Palomares and Véjar, and they petitioned Governor Alvarado for additional grazing lands.
-They were granted the one square league addition, which became known as the Rancho San Jose Addition, in 1840.
+They were granted the one square league addition (7500 acres), which became known as the Rancho San Jose Addition, in 1840.
+This increased the size of the Rancho San Jose to 22,000 acres.
 In 1846, Arenas sold his one third share of Rancho San Jose to Henry Dalton of Rancho Azusa de Dalton.
+This brought the Ranch back down to 15,000 acres in size.

 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho San Jose was filed with the Public Land Commission in 1852, and the grant was patented at 22340 acre to Dalton, Palomares and Véjar in 1875.
 A claim for the Rancho San Jose Addition was filed with the Land Commission in 1852, and the grant was patented at 4431 acre to Dalton, Palomares and Véjar in 1875.